 Deborah Brown Bio

 Many people look back on their teen years, especially high school, as one of the best times of their lives.
-For me, the opposite is true.
-As a teen, I felt utterly lost, full of anger, and mired in self-hatred.
+For me, it's the opposite.
+As a teen, I felt utterly lost, full of anger, and mired in self-judgment.
 My parents, who were preoccupied with their own marital conflict, put their attention elsewhere since, on the surface, I always seemed “okay.”
 But they didn’t know that I was engaging in risky behavior — including drinking, using drugs, skipping school, and hitchhiking as my primary mode of transportation.
 I was deeply unhappy but felt that there was absolutely no one in my life who cared to see me, acknowledge me, or guide me.
 Today, I believe that just one caring and supportive person can make a profound difference in a young person's life.

 “Deb brings a humble wisdom that feels refreshingly authentic and easy to connect with.
 I’m so grateful for our time together.
 She gently held up a mirror which helped me see my potential more clearly—removing the haze of my inner-critic that had been obscuring my vision, and she offered a container in which it felt like my goals and ambitions were important and attainable.
 Through working with her I discovered how I was getting in my own way, what I could do about it, and moved through a funk I was in into a stronger place where I feel more confident in creating and accomplishing my dreams.
 I highly recommend coaching with Deb if you think you can benefit from a nurturing, honest, and kind anchor in your support system.”